14 Wall Street: Annex

 The annex's facade is made of granite at the base and limestone on the upper stories.
 It was designed to defer to the "solid and robust architecture" of the original building.
 The facade of the annex is arranged in two styles.
 The Wall Street facade contains setbacks at lower stories, and the window arrangement is aligned with that of the original building.
 The base consists of four stories.
-Like the original tower, the first floor is rusticated and the second through fourth floors contain a colonnade.
-On upper stories, wide piers divide each bay and narrow piers divide each window.
+Like the original tower, the first floor is rusticated, and the second through fourth floors contain a colonnade.
+On upper stories, wide piers divide each bay, and narrow piers divide each window.
 The piers are ribbed and are designed in a modernistic style.
-The spandrels between each row of windows are decorated aluminum panels.
+The spandrels between each row of windows are ornamented aluminum panels.
+The combination of piers, spandrels, and windows create a pattern of vertical striping.

-The Pine Street and Nassau Street facades are designed to be more modern with motifs in the Modern Classic and Art Deco styles.
+The Pine Street and Nassau Street facades are more modern in design, with motifs in the Modern Classic and Art Deco styles.
 Due to variations in the lot lines on the annex's site, the annex projects 16 ft further onto the street than did the original building.
 In addition to an entrance at the center of the annex's Nassau Street side, there are service entrances on Pine Street.
 The annex facades contain carved ornament, curved piers at the base, wrought-iron gates and grilles, and an eagle sculpture above the entrance on Nassau Street.
 There are five bays on Nassau Street and eleven on Pine Street; the bays each contain between one and three windows.
 The base is two stories tall, excluding the basement, which is partially visible as Nassau Street slopes downward from Pine Street toward Wall Street.
 The design of the upper stories' facade is similar to that on the Wall Street side.